PacoReinaCampo/MPSoC-DV/quality/tex/operation/chapters/chapter1.md

-# Operational Planning and Control
+# OPERATIONAL PLANNING AND CONTROL

 **Operational planning and control** involve defining processes and procedures to ensure that products and services are delivered in accordance with customer requirements and applicable standards.
 This includes: